Questions & Answers

 After that, we’ll work on the back cover and spine.
 You’ll have the opportunity to make revisions there as well.

-Lastly, you'll give final approval on the cover design (and any additional elements), make your final payment, and I'll deliver your press-ready PDF file and any other deliverables included in your design package that you haven't already received.
+Lastly, you'll give final approval on the cover design, make your final payment, and I'll deliver your press-ready PDF file and any other deliverables included in your design package that you haven't already received.

 How long does the process take?